-Looking for a great Christmas movie to entertain the family or you?
-We went to the source for some recommendations – kids themselves!
-Read on for the must-watch holiday flicks, recommended by students from Year 5 and Year 6 at Dulwich College (Singapore), and also by members of the Expat Living staff!
+Looking for a great Christmas movie to entertain family?
+Read on for the must-watch holiday flicks and romantic Christmas movies, recommended by students, friends and Expat Living staff!

 “This is one of my favourite Christmas movies because it makes me laugh so much and it makes me feel awesome!
 Elf, who is called Buddy, is like a kid in an adult’s body.
 He goes to New York from Santa’s Workshop in the North Pole to find his Dad.
 My favourite parts were when Elf chugs a large two-litre bottle of Coke in ten seconds and then he lets out a twelve-second-long and a loud burp!
 I also like the part where he thinks a short man is an elf and the man gets so angry with him that he jumps onto the table then leaps onto Elf.
 Then they fall over and it’s so funny.
 There is another part where he is too tall for the Santa’s Workshop and he is massive and bashes all the guys over.
 In the end, Buddy and his Dad get along and Buddy saves Santa.
 You have to watch this movie.
 I would rate it 9.999999/10!”